CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 10

-What happens when you clone a repository? get a copy of code from repo((github)to local computer
+What happens when you clone a repository? get a copy of code from repo(github)to local computer

 ## Question 11

 What is a Pull Request?

-when you send your change to main repository which other can see that
+when you send your changes to main repository which other can see that

 ## Question 12